gjvis/php-sf-flex-webpack-encore-vuejs/README.md

 @TODO finish on PHP and JS checks + tools to audit the code + software that analyse sql/xss/file injection, csrf, ...

 @TODO help to setup security system: stateful app = take care at csrf ; stateless app = should i use jwt, api key, OAuth, anything else ?

+In Symfony i configured different firewalls:
+ * *security_js* and *security_php* share the same context so when you are logged on one, you are also logged on the other.
+I did this because a firewall cannot use both form_login and json_login (or i didn't found the way), and i wnated you to understand the concept of context.
+ * *security_jwt* is for stateless app.
+You can read the following tutorial to understand [https://knpuniversity.com/screencast/symfony-rest4](https://knpuniversity.com/screencast/symfony-rest4)

+If you doesn't need JWT, you can use ApiKey pattern.
+For this you have to implement the required Authenticator: https://symfony.com/doc/current/security/api_key_authentication.html

 @TODO explain the usage of tools like OWASP ZED, sqlmap, php avenger...